Toronto’s sizzling hot festival scene heats up this winter, with can’t-miss events for the whole family.

 Since the celebrations are in Chinatown, it’s a breeze to pop into nearby shops, bakeries and restaurants to pick up Lunar New Year decor and explore the neighbourhood’s humming food scene.

-Harbourfront Centre’s KUUMBA30 Festival (February 1–28, 2025) honours Black accomplishments through a month-long showcase of artists in multidisciplinary fields.
+Harbourfront Centre’s KUUMBA (February 1–28, 2026) honours Black accomplishments through a month-long showcase of artists in multidisciplinary fields.

-This year, KUUMBA marks its 30th anniversary with performances in a variety of artistic disciplines, including music, theatre, dance, spoken word and visual art.
+Guided by the unifying theme, Sounds of Blackness, KUUMBA 2026 will feature performances in a variety of artistic disciplines, including music, theatre, dance, spoken word and visual art, as well as wellness, family-friendly events, and masterclasses.

 What sets KUUMBA apart from other festivals is its focus transcends the past to look to the future of Black art, culture and society within the communities that make up Toronto.